The UoB Manager Induction Programme

 Budgeting and Finance for Managers

-The content of this module is currently being finalised with the University's Finance team.
+The content of this module is currently being designed with the University's Finance team.
 Details will be released in due course - please check back soon.

 Coaching Skills for Managers